Table of Contents

 - Oral anti-fungal medications; fluconazole is most commonly used

-- IV anti-fungal medicines can be used if it is severe or if you are unable to swallow
+- Intravenous anti-fungal medicines can be used if it is severe or if you are unable to swallow

 The fungus Cryptococcus neoformans is very common.
 It is found in soil and bird droppings (bird poop).
 While most people have been exposed to this fungus, their immune systems prevent Cryptococcus from causing disease.